SoupPotato/SWTOR-Animation-Mods/readme.txt

-Once that is doen adn your ready, follow thse steps:
+Once that is done and you are ready, follow these steps:

 1.Set the director to the location of your SWTOR files: